HEAD COACH: KATIE STRIBLING

 Several former HS players are now collegiate players

-Although Becca was recruited to play field hockey at the collegiate level; she accepted an academic scholarship to The University of Alabama, where she majored in Communicative Disorder and minored in Social Welfare.
-Becca currently works in the medical research field with a focus on auditory impairments correlated to traumatic brain injuries.
+Although Becca was recruited to play field hockey at the collegiate level, she accepted an academic scholarship to The University of Alabama, where she majored in Communicative Disorders.
+She currently works in the medical research field and is the Head JV and Assistant Varsity Field Hockey Coach at South County High School.

-Coach Cho is a Mathematics Teacher at Holmes Middle School.
-He also serves as the JV Field Hockey Coach at Falls Church High School.
+Coach Cho serves as the JV Field Hockey Coach at W. T. Woodson High School.
 Outside of teaching and coaching, he competes in USAPL Powerlifting Competitions, participates in Spartan Races, and engages in any other activity that challenges his own physical limits.

 Katie Thompson played for Lake Braddock Secondary School and Capitol Pegasus from 2013-2016.
 She went on to play at Randolph-Macon College from 2016-2020.
 While there, she helped rebuild the program under the then new head coach, Jess Weiss.
 Katie was also a member of the Randolph-Macon women’s lacrosse team, making her a two-sport college athlete.
 In addition to her time on the field, Katie has coached for Burke Athletic Club in both field hockey and lacrosse since 2013.

-Katie graduated Cum Laude in May of 2020 with majors in Business and Communications and a minor in Economics.
-She is currently persuing her Masters in Public Policy at George Mason University.
+Katie graduated Cum Laude in May of 2020 with majors in Business and Communications and a minor in Economics, and in May of 2022 with a Master's in Public Policy at George Mason University.